The

 #3A.

-1921 season, when they added pin stripes.
-In addition to their first World
+they added pin stripes.
+In addition to their first World Series victory in

-fourth season at Fenway Park, where they still play ball today.
-The Red Sox’
+Fenway Park, where they still play ball today.
+The Red Sox’ future looked very

-future looked very bright, especially with a young pitching (and hitting)
+bright, especially with a young pitching (and hitting) phenom

 #3B.